Gastroenterology, Hepatology and Transplantation Medicine, Essen: Prof. Dr. med. Hartmut H.-J. Schmidt

 Intensive Care for Chronic Gastrointestinal Diseases

-Chronic inflammatory bowel disease (IBD) is the collective term for Crohn's disease and ulcerative colitis, where those affected suffer for years from abdominal pain and diarrhoea.
-This discomfort is often accompanied by severe fatigue.
-The specialist outpatient clinic for inflammatory bowel disease of the Gastroenterology and Hepatology Clinic in Essen has been treating IBD patients for more than 30 years.
-Since chronic inflammatory bowel diseases often become noticeable as early as in childhood or adolescence, these patients require particular intensive medical care.
+Chronic inflammatory bowel disease (CED) is the collective term for Crohn's disease and ulcerative colitis.
+Patients suffer from abdominal pain and diarrhea for years, often accompanied by severe fatigue.
+The specialist outpatient clinic for inflammatory bowel diseases at the Department of Gastroenterology, Hepatology and Transplant Medicine in Essen has been caring for CED patients for more than 30 years.
+Since chronic inflammatory bowel diseases often become apparent in childhood or adolescence, these patients require particularly intensive medical care.

 Ulcerative colitis refers to chronic inflammation of the colon, which is usually accompanied by ulcerous changes in the colonic mucosa.
 It usually begins at the lowest part of the colon and can spread from there over the entire large intestine.
 Typical symptoms include frequent bloody diarrhoea, a constant need to urgently pass stools, decrease in performance and weight loss.
 The disease progresses in relapses: phases of complete freedom from complaints alternate with symptoms of illness that require hospitalisation.